Conscription in Greece

-Since 1914, Greece (or the Hellenic Republic) has had mandatory military service (conscription) of 12 months in the Army, Navy and the Air Force for men between the age of 16 to 45.
+Since 1914, Greece (or the Hellenic Republic) has had mandatory military service (conscription) of 12 months in the Army, Navy or the Air Force for men between the age of 19 to 45.
 Citizens discharged from active service are normally placed in the Reserve and are subject to periodic recall of 1–10 days at irregular intervals.

 Duration

 Universal conscription was introduced in Greece during the military reforms of 1909, although various forms of selective draft had been in place earlier.
-In more recent years, conscription was associated with the state of general mobilisation declared on July 20, 1974 due to the Turkish invasion of Cyprus (the mobilisation was formally ended on December 18, 2002).
+In more recent years, conscription was associated with the state of general mobilisation declared on July 20, 1974, due to the Turkish invasion of Cyprus (the mobilisation was formally ended on December 18, 2002).

-The length of a tour has varied historically, between 12–36 months depending on various factors particular to the conscript, and the political situation.
+The length of a tour has varied historically, between 12 and 36 months depending on various factors particular to the conscript, and the political situation.
 Although women are accepted into the Greek army on a voluntary basis, they are not required to enlist, as men are.
 Soldiers receive no health insurance, but they are provided medical support during their army service, including hospitalization costs.

 Between 2009 and 2021, Greece had a mandatory military service of 9 months for the Army and 12 months for the Navy and the Air Force.
 This applied to citizens between the ages of 19 and 45.
 However, as the Armed forces had been gearing towards a complete professional army system, the government had promised that the mandatory military service would be cut to 6 months by 2008 or even abolished completely.
 However, this did not occur due to severe manpower shortages.
 These were caused by a combination of (a) financial difficulties, which meant that professional soldiers could not be hired at the projected rate, and (b) widespread abuse of the deferment process, which meant that 66% of the draftees deferred service in 2005.
 The number of conscripts affected to the Navy and the Air Force was greatly reduced, with an aim towards full professionalisation.

-As of May 2021, mandatory military service in the Hellenic Army was once again raised to 12 months for all males aged 19–45, unless serving in units in Evros or the North Aegean islands where duration was kept at 9 months.
+As of May 2021, mandatory military service in the Hellenic Army was once again raised to 12 months for all males aged 19–45, unless serving in units in Evros, the North Aegean Region or the islands of Kalymnos, Karpathos-Kasos, Kos and Rhodes where duration was kept at 9 months.

-Greek males between the age of 18 and 60 who live in strategically sensitive areas may be required to serve part-time in the National Guard (Ethnofylaki Greek: Εθνοφυλακή).
+Greek males between the age of 18 and 75 may be required to serve part-time in the National Guard (Εθνοφυλακή) if needed during a crisis or war.
 Service in the Guard is paid.